 The survey instrument used in the impact evaluation project had three major components: 1) EGRA, 2) EGMA, and 3) Pupil Characteristics.
 Both EGRA and EGMA were developed by RTI in conjunction with USAID.
 EGRA is an oral pupil assessment designed to measure the most basic foundational skills for literacy in the early grades: listening with comprehension, reading letters and simple words, and understanding sentences and paragraphs.
-EGMA is also an oral assessment designed to measure pupils'
+EGMA is also an oral assessment designed to measure pupils' foundational skills in numeracy and mathematics in the early grades, including quantity discrimination, addition, subtraction, and solving word problems.
+Each of these foundational skills is tested with a different component of the assessment, referred to as a "subtask."
+The final component is a pupil survey collecting information on pupil demographics, education, and home life.

-&lt;sup>2 Research Triangle Institute (RTI) developed the EGRA/EGMA instruments and have applied them in 16 countries and in more than 20 languages.
+Research Triangle Institute (RTI) developed the EGRA/EGMA instruments and have applied them in 16 countries and in more than 20 2 languages.
 They have been used by other implementing partners in more than 40 other countries and more than 70 other languages.